Spanish or Italian — Which is better language for you?

 If you’re still unsure, start with the basics of both languages and see which one resonates with you more than you progress.
 Many free resources are available online, so begin without committing to a paid course.

 You can decide depending on your plans, career goals, interests, and inspiration.
-Yet, it will help if you take your decision on this principle.
+However, it will help if you decide on this principle.

 LanguageNext offers offline and online Spanish courses with certification at various levels.
 All our programs are designed per the international Spanish proficiency test.